escowin/korean-keyboard/docs/bugs-issues.md

 ## 📝 Notes

 - All issues should be tested across different browsers
-- Console logging must be working before attempting fixes
 - Unicode composition algorithm needs thorough review
 - Consider implementing a test suite for Korean input scenarios
+- Console logging is working correctly (user had console filter set to 'errors' only)

 ---